SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 layout: redirect
 ---

-In an Enterprise tenant you can specify settings for the customization of your platform under the **Settings** menu.
+Using the Enterprise Tenant of Cumulocity, you can specify various settings for the customization of your platform under the **Settings** menu.

 ### <a name="configuration"></a>Configuration

-**Info**: For information on the general settings in the **Customization** tab see [Changing Settings > Configuration settings](/guides/users-guide/administration/#config-platform) in the Administration section.
-Here, only the features will be explained which are exclusively available for management tenants.
+**Info**: For information on the general settings in the **Customization** tab, see [Changing Settings > Configuration settings](/guides/users-guide/administration/#config-platform) in the Administration section.
+Here, only the features will be explained which are exclusively available for Enterprise Tenants.

 #### Applications